bkjaya2020/bkjaya1952-docker-zoneminder-master-MariaDB-Server-10.3.34-/README.md

 CREATE USER 'admin'@'localhost' IDENTIFIED WITH mysql_native_password BY '';

-GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON zm.* TO 'admin'@'localhost' WITH GRANT OPTION;

 FLUSH PRIVILEGES ;